ni/nimi-python/docs/nidcpower/class.rst

         Specifies whether the output is enabled (True) or disabled (False).
         Depending on the value you specify for the :py:attr:`nidcpower.Session.output_function` property, you also must set the  voltage level or current level in addition to  enabling the output the :py:meth:`nidcpower.Session.initiate` method.
 Refer to the Programming States topic in the NI DC Power Supplies and SMUs Help for  more information about NI-DCPower programming states.
-        Default Value: The default value is True if you use the :py:meth:`nidcpower.Session._initialize_with_channels` method to open  the session.
+        Default Value: The default value is True if you use the :py:meth:`nidcpower.Session.__init__` method to open  the session.
 Otherwise the default value is False, including when you use a calibration session or the deprecated programming model.